smearedink/plan-AO-obs/README.md

 4. Receiver ('LWide' or '430MHz')
 5. Folding parfile (optional, ignored in search mode)
  * If mode is 'fold' and this column is left empty, the default parfile that will be used for folding is /home/gpu/tzpar/[NAME].par where [NAME] is the source name from the first column.

+### Things that are not implemented that would be nice:
+* If nothing is up at the beginning or end, observe some other source from a pre-determined list automatically (or with a prompt, anyway)